pawelczar/basic_calc_js/README.md

-# basic_calc_js
+# Calculator JS
-basic calculator app using javascript
+This is basic calculator coded in JavaScript to practice my JS skills